Tammy-Butcher/test1-rev/docs/Best Practices/rev-screen-share-and-webcam-best-practices.md

 7. Always try to use the most up-to-date browser version.
 8. Don't forget to disable any application that might popup/interrupt your presentation.
 9. The forgotten mistake -- enable your microphone -- **Always test your audio.**

-[block:callout]
-{
-  "type": "warning",
-  "title": "Important!",
+> 🚧 Important!
+>
-  "body": "The computer you use should be modern.
+> The computer you use should be modern.
 Consider the current **minimum requirements**: Sixth Generation Intel Processor with 4 Cores (or comparable AMD), 16GB RAM, Enabled Hardware Acceleration.
+Please shut down unnecessary applications to aid CPU and memory efficiency.
+>
-Please shut down unnecessary applications to aid CPU and memory efficiency.\n\nReminder: Your microphone must always be enabled with permissions (for the browser and URL).
-If you do not want to record/stream audio, please mute it."
+> Reminder: Your microphone must always be enabled with permissions (for the browser and URL).
+If you do not want to record/stream audio, please mute it.
-}
-[/block]

-[block:callout]
-{
-  "type": "success",
-  "title": "Tip",
+> 👍 Tip
+>
-  "body": "Producer uses multiple devices and inputs from various sources including your microphone, camera, and sometimes live screen sharing.
-To achieve the best stream possible, it is highly recommended you close all other applications during a Producer event so that all system resources are dedicated to the webcast."
+> Producer uses multiple devices and inputs from various sources including your microphone, camera, and sometimes live screen sharing.
+To achieve the best stream possible, it is highly recommended you close all other applications during a Producer event so that all system resources are dedicated to the webcast.
-}
-[/block]

 ## Environment Best Practices

 1. Eliminate background noise.